Why a Child Might Be Hard to Understand

 Ear Infections & Hearing Loss

-Speech clarity depends on more than just your mouth.
-Simply put, if you can’t clearly hear a sound, it’s awfully hard to learn to say it.
+Speech clarity depends on more than just the mouth.
+If a child can't hear sounds clearly, it's very hard to learn to produce them accurately.

 During a child’s first year of life, the speech sounds used during play and other interactions are being learned.
 Those that do not appear to have meaning in their environment are effectively being tuned out.
 If, at this time, a child is also experiencing chronic fluid in their ear, ear infections or a hearing loss, to them it sounds like the world is under water, at best.
 The clarity and specificity of each speech sound is lost and therefore becomes very difficult to learn.
 Between a child’s first and second birthdays, they begin to use those sounds purposefully.
 Now, their brain is focused on how similar or different their speech is to those around them.
 Again, accurate speech sounds depend on good hearing.